 Head of Services, Irish Cancer Society

-It is little known that, together, blood cancers represent almost one in ten cancer cases, with more than 2,000 people across Ireland diagnosed every year.
+It is little known that, together, those living with blood cancers represent almost one in ten cancer cases, with more than 2,000 people across Ireland diagnosed every year.
 Blood cancer is the fourth most common cause of cancer-related death in Ireland but, thankfully, new treatments are improving survival rates and giving fresh hope to patients.

 Treatment options vary according to the aggressiveness of the cancer